 Time: 1 hour

-Dry erase board and/or easel pad and markers
+Dry-erase board and/or easel pad and markers

-Paper and Pencils
+Paper and pencils

-Examples of photographs old and new (optional)
+Examples of old and new photographs (optional)

 Examples of old and new cameras (optional)

-Have you ever taking a photograph?
+Have you ever takien a photograph?
 Go around.

 What type of camera do you use?
 Go around.

 What is a camera?
 Turn to your partner and tell them what you think a camera is.
 Have each two-person group share their definition.
-Group discussion ending with a written definition on the board.
-Does not need to be the dictionary definition this is a working definition for the group.
+Group discussion, ending with a written definition on the board.
+Does not need to be the dictionary definition; this is a working definition for the group.

 What is a photograph?
 Turn to your partner and tell them what you think a photograph is.
 Have each two-person group share their definition.
-Group discussion ending with a written definition on the board.
-Does not need to be the dictionary definition this is a working definition for the group.
+Group discussion, ending with a written definition on the board.
+Does not need to be the dictionary definition; this is a working definition for the group.

-Do: In partners write definition of a camera and write the definition of a photograph.
+Do: In partners, write the definition of a camera and write the definition of a photograph.

 Reflect: Group discussion and creation of an agreed upon definition of a camera and of a photograph.
 Look up the dictionary definition but also allow for youth to suggest their definition.

-Apply: Now that the team has a current working definition of a camera and a photograph they are going to learn about the history of the invention and creation of photography.
+Apply: Now that the team has a current working definition of a camera and a photograph, they are going to learn about the history of the invention and creation of photography.

 Activity #2